julioacontreras/model2code/readme.md

 ### Get started to create an interpreter

-This code is your model project.
-Here will put all information about your project, like: Components, Models and Flow.
+This JSON file is a model project.
+Here will put all information about project, like: Components, Models and Flow.

 [Model specification](model.md)